- Mayor: Seksun Phanawatthanawong

 Results and Solutions Learned

-The waste management practice in Nongsamrong successfully reduced waste production from 22 to 16 tons per day within five years , despite population growth.
+Despite population growth, the waste management practice in Nongsamrong successfully reduced waste production from 22 to 16 tons per day within five years.
 Active community participation, supported by frequent dialogues and hearings, played a pivotal role in this achievement.
 The practice’s success led to its inclusion in the National Agenda of the Solid Waste Road Map, inspiring other municipal mayors to engage their communities in waste management efforts.
-Political support further emphasised the importance of mutual agreement and environmental focus, highlighting the practice’s significance and encouraging its replication nationwide.
-This model demonstrates the power of collaboration, community engagement, and political endorsement in achieving sustainable waste management.
+Political support further underlined the necessity of mutual agreement and environmental concern, highlighting the practice’s significance and encouraging its replication nationwide.
+This model highlights the power of collaboration, community engagement, and political endorsement in achieving sustainable waste management.

 Konrad Adenauer Stiftung, “Design for Success: Best Practices in Local Waste Management,” from https://www.kas.de/documents/252038/253252/7_dokument_dok_pdf_47622_1.pdf/f99f102a-3f8c-d280-3cb4-fffe6ee804ca?version=1.0&t=1539649711714